tfeb/conduit-packages/README.md

 ```

 ### The new way using `define-package`
-These examples assume the packge is `CL-USER`.
+These examples assume the package is `CL-USER`.
 Assume there are two packages, `com.cley.program-1` and `com.cley.program-2` both of which export a class called `onion`.
 We want to define a conduit which exports only one of these.
 Here is how to do that:

 ```lisp
 (in-package :cl-user)